bobthecow/psysh/README.md

     // yourself or something.
     'useReadline' => false,

+    // PsySH automatically inserts semicolons at the end of input if a statement
+    // is missing one.
+To disable this, set `requireSemicolons` to true.
+    'requireSemicolons' => false,

     // "Default includes" will be included once at the beginning of every PsySH
     // session.
 This is a good place to add autoloaders for your favorite
     // libraries.